Skip to Main Content

 Cameras

-1. What are the rules regarding cameras in court?
+1. What are the rules regarding cameras in Superior Court?
 PDF

 2. Is there anyone to whom I should submit a camera request?

-You may e-mail camera requests to Alison.Zawadski@jud.ct.gov or Rhonda.Hebert@jud.ct.gov and they will forward the request to the judge.
+Media organizations may e-mail camera requests to Alison.Chandler@jud.ct.gov and/or Rhonda.Hebert@jud.ct.gov and they will forward the request to the judge.

-3. Can I bring in my cell phone?
-It has a camera.
+3. Can I bring in my camera cell phone?

 Yes, individuals are allowed to bring their camera cell phones into Judicial Branch facilities.
 However, they may not use their phone to take pictures.
 View a complete listing of rules regarding electronic devices in the Superior or Appellate courts.
 Also view Section 1-10 of the Practice Book.

-4. Can I use my laptop in court?
+4. Can I use my laptop to take notes during a court proceeding?

-Under Section 1-10(a), "Personal computers may be used for note taking in a courtroom.
+Under Practice Book Section 1-10(a), "Personal computers may be used for note taking in a courtroom.
 If the judicial authority finds that the use of computers is disruptive of the court proceeding, it may limit such use.
-No other electronic devices in court facilities are subject to policies promulgated by the chief court administrator."
+Other electronic devices in court facilities are subject to policies promulgated by the chief court administrator."
+See The Use and Possession of Electronic Devices in Superior Court Facilities.
+PDF

 Top